 Divide It Up

-After the meal, pull all of the meat off the bird.
-Then divide this into 3 containers.
+After the meal, pull all of the meat off the bird, then divide this into three containers.

-Container #2 will have the big, nice pieces, chunks of breast left behind and the other thigh (meat only), anything which looks really good.
+Container #2 will have the big, nice pieces, chunks of breast left behind, and the other thigh (meat only) — anything that looks really good.